-1 RUN = Indicates that the drive is running.
-2 STOP Indicates that the drive is not running.
-3 READY = Lights up when AC power is on.
-In case of a trip, the symbol will not light up.
-4 ALARM Indicates that the drive is running outside a certain limit and a warning is given.
-5 FAULT = Indicates that unsafe operating conditions were encountered due to which the drive was stopped.
+- RUN = Indicates that the drive is running. - STOP = Indicates that the drive is not running. - ALARM = Indicates that the drive is running outside a certain limit and a warning is given. - FAULT = Indicates that unsafe operating conditions were encountered due to which the drive was stopped.